Why Traffic and Attention Are Not Turning Into Sales

 Why attention does not automatically produce action

-A vivid campaign, strong influencer post, or AI mention can create interest.
-But once someone tries to verify a claim, compare the offer, understand the risk, or decide whether the brand is legitimate, media can no longer do the work by itself.
-The decision surface has to carry the weight.
+A vivid campaign, strong creator post, partner mention, paid placement, email, SMS message, marketplace listing, or AI summary can create interest.
+But once someone tries to verify a claim, compare the offer, understand the risk, or decide whether the brand is legitimate, attention can no longer do the work by itself.
+The broader decision environment has to carry the sale.

 Diagnostic